What Is Rapid Prototyping?

-Rapid prototyping is a technology that takes a three-dimensional computer model and builds a three dimensional part by building layers upon layer of material.
+Rapid prototyping is a technology that takes a three-dimensional computer model and builds a three-dimensional part by building layers upon layers of material.
 Its speed and low cost allow design teams to confirm their new designs early and frequently in the process.

-Start with a 3 dimension computer model.
-Typically created in 3D CAD products like Solid Works, Rhino, Pro/E, Mechanical Desktop etc.
+Start with a 3-dimensional computer model.
+Typically, they are created in 3D CAD products like Solid Works, Rhino, Pro/E, Mechanical Desktop, etc.

-From 3D CAD, an STL file is exported.
+An STL file is exported from 3D CAD.
 Typically done as a “File Save As…”.
 Xpress3D CAD Add-ins perform this step automatically.

-The STL file is then translated into hundreds (or even thousands) of cross sectional data.
+The STL file is then translated into hundreds (or even thousands) of cross-sectional data points.

 Starting with the bottom slice, the prototyping machine builds each slice upon the previous, until all the slices are built and the prototype is complete.